jagreehal/workflow/docs/coming-from-neverthrow.md

 ### Automatic error type inference

-> Error unions are computed automatically—no manual tracking, no drift, no bugs.
+> Error unions are computed automatically--no manual tracking, no drift, no bugs.

 **neverthrow** requires you to declare error unions explicitly: